 Description: We will analyze pedestrian-motor crashes, evaluate the physical conditions and human behavior at crash locations and utilize a suite of Street Smart NJ methods and messages developed by NJTPA.
 We will work with local city officials and law enforcement to coordinate an education and visible enforcement campaign with sensitivity to the fact that higher rates of police enforcement have disproportionately impacted minority communities.
-The TMA will utilize printed material, educational programs at schools, community locations and events, volunteer outreach, social media, as well as StreetSmart NJ developed media.
-EZ Ride will participate in any training or support activities for Street Smartthat is offered by NJTPA and follow NJTPA program guidelines for reports, surveys and observations.
+The TMA will utilize printed material, educational programs at schools, community locations and events, volunteer outreach, social media, as well as Street Smart NJ developed media.
+EZ Ride will participate in any training or support activities for Street Smart that is offered by NJTPA and follow NJTPA program guidelines for reports, surveys and observations.
 Additionally, EZ Ride will provide support by participating in road safety, walking or bicycling audits.

-- Print Street Smart signs and materials in multiple languages and distribute in 5-10communities with high pedestrian crash rates. - Facilitate and promote Street Smart NJ campaigns at four (4) locations in EZ Ride's servicearea - Work with law enforcement and other stakeholders to coordinate campaigns at high crashintersections. - Develop final reports detailing the campaigns and findings.
+• Print Street Smart signs and materials in multiple languages and distribute in 5-10 communities with high pedestrian crash rates.

+- Facilitate and promote Street Smart NJ campaigns at four (4) locations in EZ Ride's service area - Work with law enforcement and other stakeholders to coordinate campaigns at high crash intersections. - Develop final reports detailing the campaigns and findings.

 Description: EZ Ride will support efforts to identify transportation connectivity gaps and transportation needs for seniors, low income persons, persons with disabilities and veterans.
-In particular, EZ Ride willcoordinate outreach efforts to 55+ communities, including single family and multi-family residential developments, rent subsidized senior housing and long term assisted living facilities.
+In particular, EZ Ride will coordinate outreach efforts to 55+ communities, including single family and multi-family residential developments, rent subsidized senior housing and long term assisted living facilities.

-EZ Ride will leverage the strength of its partner's non-profit organizations like AARP and the New Jersey Foundation for the Aging, service providers like AAA and NJTIP, private foundations like RobertWood Johnson Foundation and the local communities like the Village to Village Network.
+EZ Ride will leverage the strength of its partner's non-profit organizations such as AARP and the New Jersey Foundation for the Aging, service providers such as AAA and NJTIP, private foundations such as Robert Wood Johnson Foundation and the local communities such as the Village to Village Network.
 We will host events to inform seniors about their transportation options and also introduce our Ryde4Life transportation program to help them overcome their fear of not being able to drive and losing their independence.